KTH/style/CONTRIBUTING.md

 ## Writing code, branching, creating Pull Requests

+> [!Note]
+> These guides

-Before anything else, start by writing a message in the [KTH Slack channel #vs-it-ux](https://kth-se.slack.com/archives/C06K0G9BQUE).
-It doesn't matter if you write us because you have a question, you want to propose a new feature, you found a bug or you want to leave a comment on the repository.
+- Before anything else, start by writing a message in the [KTH Slack channel #vs-it-ux](https://kth-se.slack.com/archives/C06K0G9BQUE)
+- It doesn't matter if you write us because you have a question, you want to propose a new feature, you found a bug or you want to leave a comment on the repository.

-Constant communication between the contributor (you) and the maintainers is encouraged:

-- Maintainers want to understand the problem and be able to prioritize it correctly.
-- Maintainers need to know if the problem is already fixed or is it in the project roadmap
-- Maintainers and contributors need to reach to a solution together, which often means not changing anything in this repository
-- Contributors should feel free to ask _what is the status of my problem_.

-If the solution means changing code in this repository, the change is done via a Pull Request.

-- Only maintainers can merge pull requests
-- Constant communication between the PR author and maintainers is also encouraged.
-Communication can be done via comments in GitHub or other means like Slack or Zoom.
+- Smooth communication between KTH Style maintainers and users is encouraged.

 ## Development